 Those who are deeply grieving thought they could finally breathe a huge sigh of relief…yet some woke up the day after Christmas and didn’t feel the relief they thought they would feel.

 Today’s holiday tip?
 Be prepared for the depression, anxiety, and other surprising emotions that can follow Christmas, holidays, anniversaries, and other big life events.
 When you prepare or anticipate these potential emotions, you can then come up with a plan for relaxation and how to best get through those times.

 Many grievers will feel relieved – a complete sigh of relief – that Christmas is now behind them, while others are confused why they now suddenly feel worse.

 Emotions are so heightened before holidays, big days, or special occasions —in day-to-day life as well as grief—so after the holiday, event, or big day happens, those feelings can suddenly crash down…leaving you feeling depressed, anxious, a “void,” or defeated more than usual.

-Depending on how big the aftermath and crash of feelings was, the feelings that accompany big events can take you by surprise and even be alarming.
+Depending on how big the aftermath was, the feelings that accompany big events can take you by surprise and throw you for a loop.